kikix745/Minimal_To_Do_List/README.md

 _the trick here is using functions instead of coding directly .

-_Also to control the code fromm scratch.
+_Also to control the code from scratch.

 ## Features